georgebv/aiosalesforce/docs/documentation/authentication.md

        and click `Edit`
     6. Check `Use digital signatures` and upload the certificate (`certificate.crt`) you created and downloaded from Salesforce earlier
+    7. `Save`

-    Update profile assigned to users:
+    Update profile assigned to user(s) configured for this connected app:

     1. Navigate to `Setup` > `Users` > `Profiles`
     2. Find profile assigned to the user (or create a new one) and click `Edit`